See a Problem?

 ~

 There are so many things to like about this novel.
 Any story that has its roots in Afghanistan instantly becomes my favourite.
 I've read Khaled Hosseini's books for years now and through his eyes, I managed to see the country's beauty.
 The Carpet Weaver is another beautiful piece of work that makes you walk on the lands of Afghanistan without ever being there. @nematsadat is a gay Afghan author who now lives in the States.
-His debut
+His debut The Carpet Weaver.

 ~